Karbon is a feature-rich global operating platform for accounting firms that needed better solutions to onboard new users.

 I ran a few workshops with customer implementation folks to understand the minimal steps a manager in a 1-3 seat firm needed to take to get setup and learn the fundamentals.
 Then narrowed in on non-negotiable steps such as importing client contact records and creating client projects from pre-loaded workflow templates.

-One outcome of this was that it became clear we needed a far more intuitive, self-service flow to help users bulk import their client contact data.
+One outcome of this was that it became clear we needed a far more intuitive, self-service flow to help users bulk import their client contact data

 We knew from past research that users who engage Karbon’s support team to manually import their client contact list convert at greater than 70%, and this is one of the stickiest activation activities a new user can take.

-Implementing scalable UI patterns to educate and onboard users at every stage of their journey.
+Implementing scalable UI patterns to educate and onboard users at every stage of their journey

 Without a dedicated Growth team or resourcing, I needed to work with patterns that would allow me to be nimble and try things quickly without breaking the bank.
 I pitched some new patterns to my product and design team to implement in our design system, as a starting point for more experimentation.

 At the time, Karbon lacked the necessary infrastructure to measure product-led growth.
 We knew a firm sticks at the 90 day mark but we didn't have a reliable indicator of retention (beyond daily or monthly active use) to focus our efforts.
 To truly engage and retain users, users need to develop rewarding habits in the product that align with real value.
-We hypothesised these to be:
+I hypothesised these to be:

 • Weekly inspecting work progress (Managers)